Lakota Count. Image courtesy of The Buffalo Bill Center of the West in Cody, Wyoming, USA

 Some Winter Counts contained decades of events.
 The one in the image* above recorded the events of the Lakota living in the Fort Peck area of Montana from 1800-1871.
 That’s seventy one years of heritage stories to tell.
 Not every year was a good one.
 The red dots indicate years where there were many deaths from epidemics of smallpox, cholera and measles, which the settlers brought with them.
 This combination of physical and oral storytelling meant the Lakota’s history survived from one generation to the next, prompted by the imagery on the Winter Count.

 In modern times, this kind of record keeping is a rarity.
 Other than transitory emails, board minutes and documents filed at Companies House, many organisations fail to celebrate the stories of their own history.
 That’s a shame.
 An organisation’s heritage can have a powerful effect on its present and future.
 An impactful, inclusive and purpose-led history will help to engage potential customers.
 It can help to inspire new employees and pull everyone together as a group.
-Are you making your history count towards your future?
+Record your stories, to build your heritage.

 *On show at the Buffalo Bill Museum in Cody, Wyoming.
 For details see www.centerofthewest.org